aleyaamarzuki/aleyaamarzuki.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Selamat Datang!
-I am a cognitive scientist from Malaysia with 8 years of experience researching mental health conditions.
+I am a cognitive scientist from Malaysia with nearly a decade of experience researching mental health conditions.
 My research aims to address:

 <ol>
   <li>Precisely how structural inequalities contribute to mental health crises</li>